-In 2021, in a happy coincidence, I learned that the Rappahannock Oyster Co., which farms Jax's signature Emersum oysters as well as its new addition, Crackerjax, was located just miles from where my sister lives in Virginia — and I happened to already have a trip booked to visit her.
+In 2021, in a happy coincidence, I learned that the Rappahannock Oyster Co., which farms the signature Emersum and Crackerjax oysters for Jax Fish House, is located just miles from where my sister lives in Virginia — and I happened to already have a trip booked to visit her.

 I got to spend hours with Rappahannock Oyster Co. co-owner Ryan Croxton, who showed me the entire operation, drove a boat out to the oyster farm, and afterward, downed a couple dozen with me at the company's waterside restaurant, Merrior.
 Among many other things, I learned that oysters arriving in Denver are often fresher than those in some coastal towns because of our proximity to an international airport (freight shipping takes much longer).
 And, more important, that eating fresh oysters here helps balance coastal waterways there.